actuator/com.altamirano.fabricio.tvbrowser/CWE-94.md

 ### Code Injection Details:

-An attacker can invoke the `MainActivity` of the `com.altamirano.fabricio.tvbrowser` app by sending an explicit intent.
+A remote attacker can invoke the `MainActivity` of the `com.altamirano.fabricio.tvbrowser` app by sending an explicit intent.
 When a crafted URL containing malicious JavaScript is passed to the WebView, the code is executed within the app's context.

 ### Arbitrary File Creation via JavaScript Interface Exposure: